networknt/light-doc/content/architecture/category.md

 #### Eventuate

 Like Internal APIs, Eventual consistency with messaging, event sourcing and CQRS can be used to glue all services/APIs together.
+And light-saga-4j can be used to orchestrate distributed transactions between services.

 [light-rest-4j]: /style/light-rest-4j/
+[light-graphql-4j]: /style/light-graphql-4j/
+[light-hybrid-4j]: /style/light-hybrid-4j/
+[light-eventuate-4j]: /style/light-eventuate-4j/
+[light-saga-4j]: /style/light-saga-4j/
+[service mesh]: /architecture/service-mesh/